 Manual therapists such as physiotherapists can feel these stiff joints when we palpate, or poke, your spine.
 (That’s the bit where we make noises like a car mechanic finding a dodgy spark plug and you start to worry for the safety of your wallet.)

 The good news is that — with a bit of manual therapy and a lot of home exercise — a stiff spinal segment is a reversible condition.
 That is, it is possible to get the joints moving again, and thus to promote better disc metabolism; it may even be possible for the discs to rehydrate.
 In my next blog post, I’ll explain the basic exercises that everyone with a stiff back should be doing to help themselves.

 NB — Please note that although I am an experienced physiotherapist, unless I have examined you, I am unable to give individual advice about your specific case.
 Every case is different, and this blog reflects cases I have seen in the past and is not a substitute for individual medical advice.
 You must not rely on the information on my website as an alternative to medical advice from your doctor or other professional healthcare provider.
 If you have any specific questions about any medical matter, you should consult your doctor or other professional healthcare provider.
 You should never delay seeking medical advice, disregard medical advice or discontinue medical treatment because of information on my blog.
-However, if you would like individual advice from me or my team, please do call Victory on 0207 175 0150 to arrange an assessment.
+However, if you would like individual advice, please do call 0207 175 0150 to arrange an assessment.